git-user44/morse-beeper/README.md

 `# echo -n "low battery" | morse`

-If you want spoken word messages, you may want to ask Google about "festival speech".
+If you want spoken word messages, you may want to ask Google about "festival speech flite".

 ## Enjoy.